There are multiple artists with this name:

-1) Formed in 1986, Paul Burnley was not the original vocalist.
-The original vocalist can be heard singing in tracks 1 to 5 on the bands 1987 demo release, but the songs 6 - 9 are Paul Burnley.
-Paul Burnley (Paul Bellaney) replaced the original vocalist soon after the band formed.
+1) Formed in 1986, No Remorse was a white power group part of the rac scene, which was focused around frontman Paul Burnley.
+He was not the original vocalist.
+The original singer can be heard in tracks 1 to 5 on the bands 1987 demo release, but songs 6 to 9 have Burnley.
+Born as Paul Bellaney, he replaced the original vocalist soon after the band formed.

 In the following year 1989 for the See You in Valhalla album the line up was Paul on vocals, Mark on guitars, Gary on bass and Rob on drums.
 This was still the same for the New Storm Troopers and Blood Against Gold albums released in the same year.

 1990 saw the band play for the first time abroad.
 Performing first in Ottawa, Canada, and then at Aryan Fest in Oklahoma, USA.
 Their show was recorded by Tom Metzger WAR (White Aryan Resistance) organisation and later broadcast via cable TV throughout the USA.